skarab/raspberry-sampler/README.md

-# KSamp
+# wip name
 Hardware audio sampler based on Raspberry Pi 3 B, running on linux

-It's a sampler with bunch of knobs, dedicated to live-edit samples stored in a usb key.
+It's an audio sampler with bunch of knobs and oldschool LED segment screen, giving analog feeling, dedicated to live-edit samples stored in a usb key.
 It's easily linked to other instruments using usb-midi.

 -----------------------------------